-If this will be a traditional burial you may need to consider clothing & jewellery.
+If this will be a traditional burial you may need to consider clothing & jewelry.
 (If it is to be a cremation you may not.)
 You may want to bring this with you when you meet with the funeral director.
-Jewellery – watches, earrings, necklaces, tie tacks, cuff links, or anything that the deceased particularly liked or wished to be included.
+Jewelry – watches, earrings, necklaces, tie tacks, cuff links, or anything that the deceased particularly liked or wished to be included.

 - Select the coffin: wood, veneer, metal, cardboard, eco.